1Emin/bucketware/README.md

 How to use?
 ```
 [!]
-Unzip packages.zip on packages.:)
-Open bucketware.sln after build it on Debug,Release (which one u prefer).
+Open Bucketware.rar -> Open bucketware.sln after build it on Debug,Release (which one u prefer).
 The builded .exe go to -> Bucketware -> Bucketware -> Bin -> (Debug,Release) -> Bucketware.exe
 ```